 - Take a big bowl and put Clarified Butter/Desi Ghee in it.
 Add the ice cubes and start whisking them together until the ghee turns to a cream like consistency.
 Now remove the ice cubes and whisk the butter until its smooth.

-- Add all purpose flour and milk to it in small amounts and keep whisking them regularly so that there is no lumps made.
+- Add all-purpose flour and milk to it in small amounts.
+Keep whisking them regularly to prevent lumps from forming.

 - Once all the milk and flour is mixed, start adding water slowly with regular whisking again.
 Make a smooth running consistency batter by using water as required.
 Add lemon juice and whisk it properly again.
 Lemon juice helps in binding the flour mix while frying.